springfuse/springfuse.github.com/faq.md

 Note that you also need to provide this information to the springfuse maven plugin.

 ### How can I use previous versions of springfuse ?
-You can't, we expose only latest version of SpringFuse.
+Springfuse uses only the latest version of Celerio.
+If you rely on a specific Celerio's version, you may be interested in [purchasing Celerio](http://www.jaxio.com/en/pricing.html).

 ### I am still using jdk 1.5, will it work for me ?
 Yes, update the pom.xml accordingly